 Critical Need Language Award: Interested in studying a language abroad?
 Applicants who study a critical need language while abroad can apply for a supplemental award of up to $3,000 for a combined total of $8,000.

 To be eligible for a Gilman Scholarships applicants must meet all eligibility requirements.
 Want to put together a great application?
 Check out the videos, essay information and application tips on the Gilman website or better yet, attend an upcoming webinar or essay review session.
-NEW: Virtual Programs now eligible.
+NEW: Virtual Programs eligible through Summer 2022.

 Upcoming Information Sessions and Essay Review:

 - Wednesday, January 26, 3:10 - 4:00 p.m.: Gilman Scholarship Information Session during the Winter Study Abroad & Internship Fair.
 Zoom Registration.

 - Thursday, February 3, 5:00 - 6:00 p.m.: Gilman Scholarship Information Session.
 Zoom Registration.